-This post contains details about the most popular things to do with your family in Los Angeles, including free things to do, nighttime activities and popular attractions, updated for 2020.
+This post contains details about the most popular things to do with your family in Los Angeles, including free things to do, nighttime activities and popular attractions.

 - Top 10 Things to Do